SE(3)-DiffusionFields: Learning smooth cost functions for joint grasp and motion optimization through diffusion: INTRODUCTION

 Consequently, we propose a joint grasp and motion optimization framework using the learned 6DoF grasp diffusion model as cost function and combining it with other differentiable costs (trajectory smoothness, collision avoidance, etc.).
 All costs combined (learned and hand-designed) form a single, smooth objective function that optimizing it enables the generation of good robot trajectories for complex robot manipulation tasks.
 This work shows how our framework enables facing grasp generation and classical trajectory optimization as a joint gradient-based optimization loop.

-Our contributions are threefold: (\textbf{1}) we show how to \textbf{learn smooth cost functions in SE(3) as diffusion models}.
-As SE(3) is a non-Euclidean space, we show a practical approach for adapting the training and sampling processes of diffusion models for learning 6DoF costs.
-Then, (\textbf{2}) \textbf{we use the SE(3) diffusion models to learn 6DoF grasp pose distributions as cost functions}.
-In our experiments, we show that our learned models generate more diverse and successful grasp poses w.r.t. state-of-the-art grasp generative models.
-Once the model is trained, (\textbf{3}) we introduce \textbf{a gradient-based optimization framework for jointly resolving grasp and motion generation}, in which, we integrate our learned 6DoF grasp diffusion model with additional task related cost terms.
-In contrast with previous methods that decouple the grasp pose selection and the motion planning, our framework resolves the grasp and motion planning problem by iteratively improving the trajectory to jointly minimize the learned object-grasp cost term and the task related costs.
+Our contributions are threefold: (\textbf{1}) we show how to \textbf{learn smooth cost functions in SE(3) as diffusion models}. \draft{While score-based generative modeling has been previously introduced for arbitrary Riemannian manifolds~\cite{de2022riemannian}, we focus on the particular requirements for the Lie group SE(3).} (\textbf{2}) \textbf{we use the SE(3) diffusion models to learn 6DoF grasp pose distributions as cost functions}.
+Our experiments show that our learned models generate more diverse and successful grasp poses w.r.t. state-of-the-art grasp generative models.
+Once the model is trained, (\textbf{3}) we introduce \textbf{a gradient-based optimization framework for jointly resolving grasp and motion generation}, in which we integrate our learned 6DoF grasp diffusion model with additional task-related cost terms. \draft{To properly integrate diffusion models in the motion optimization problem, we rewrite the optimization as an inverse diffusion process, similarly to \cite{janner2022planning}.} In contrast with previous methods that decouple the grasp pose selection and the motion planning, our framework resolves the grasp and motion planning problem by iteratively improving the trajectory to jointly minimize the learned object-grasp cost term and the task-related costs.
 We remark that this joint optimization is only possible thanks to the smoothness of our learned diffusion model and using instead a grasp classifier, trained with cross-entropy loss, as cost won't resolve the problem due to its lack of smoothness.
 Our quantitative and qualitative results in simulation and the real-world robotic manipulation experiments suggest that our proposed method for learning costs as SE(3) diffusion models enables efficiently finding good grasp and motion solutions against baseline approaches and resolves complex pick-and-place tasks as in \cref{fig:main_figure}.